 Name Values Description <name> </name> module name This attribute identifies the module to which this section applies.
-It is re- quired. <include <br="" types="names">values="names"/&gt;</include> ASN.1 type or values names are spec- ified as an attribute list This item allows a list of ASN.1 types and/or values to be included in the generated code.
-By default, the com- piler generates code for all types and values within a specification.
-This al- lows the user to reduce the size of the generated code base by selecting only a subset of the types/values in a spec- ification for compilation.
-Note that if a type or value is included that has dependent types or values (for example, the element types in a SE- QUENCE, SET, or CHOICE), all of the dependent types will be automati- cally included as well. <include importsfrom="name"></include> ASN.1 module name(s) specified as an attribute list.
-This form of the include directive tells the compiler to only include types and/ or values in the generated code that are imported by the given module(s). <exclude <br="" types="names">values="names"/&gt;</exclude> ASN.1 type or values names are spec- ified as an attribute list This item allows a list of ASN.1 types and/or values to be excluded in the generated code.
-By default, the com-
+It is required. <include types="" values="names"></include> ="names" ASN.1 type or values names are specified as an attribute list This item allows a list of ASN.1 types and/or values to be included in the generated code.
+By default, the compiler generates code for all types and values within a specification.
+This allows the user to reduce the size of the generated code base by selecting only a subset of the types/values in a specification for compilation.
+Note that if a type or value is included that has dependent types or values (for example, the element types in a SEQUENCE, SET, or CHOICE), all of the dependent types will be auto-

-Name Values Description piler generates code for all types and values within a specification.
-This is generally not as useful as in include di- rective because most types in a speci- fication are referenced by other types.
-If an attempt is made to exclude a type or value referenced by another item, the directive will be ignored. <sourcefile> </sourcefile> source file name Indicates the given module is con- tained within the given ASN.1 source file.
-This is used on IMPORTs to in- struct the compiler where to look for imported definitions.
-This replaces the module.txt file used in previous ver- sions of the compiler to accomplish this function. <pkgname></pkgname> Java package name Name of the Java package associat- ed with this module.
-This will cause a Java import statement to be generat- ed for the module if this name is not the same as that of the package being compiled.
+Name Values Description matically included as well.
+However, if an element is marked <notused></notused> or <notusedskip></notusedskip> , the referenced type is not automatically included; if an element is marked <notuseddecode></notuseddecode> or <notuseddecodeskip>, the referenced type is included for encoding only; if an element is marked <notusedencode></notusedencode>, the referenced type is included for decoding only.</notuseddecodeskip> <include importsfrom="name"></include> ASN.1 module name(s) specified as an attribute list.
+This form of the include directive tells the compiler to only include types and/ or values in the generated code that are imported by the given module(s). <exclude types="names" values="names"></exclude> ASN.1 type or values names are specified as an attribute list This item allows a list of ASN.1 types and/or values to be excluded in the generated code.
+By default, the compiler generates code for all types and values within a specification.
+This is generally not as useful as in include directive because most types in a specification are referenced by other types.
+If an attempt is made to exclude a type or value referenced by another item, the directive will be ignored. <sourcefile> </sourcefile> source file name Indicates the given module is contained within the given ASN.1 source file.
+This is used on IMPORTs to instruct the compiler where to look for imported definitions.
+This replaces the module.txt file used in previous versions of the compiler to accomplish this function. <pkgname></pkgname> Java package name Name of the Java package associated with this module.
+This will cause a Java import statement to be generated for the module if this name is not the same as that of the package being compiled.